 Let’s take a look the stats for this link:

 Almost 7,000 clicks on that link, just from pinning it to the top of our profile page.
 Starting to see the power of the pinned Tweet?

 A Hack for Swapping Pinned Tweets In and Out

 As promised in the introduction, here’s your bonus hack for managing pinned Tweets.

 You will definitely want to swap out your pinned Tweet from time to time.
-You may have a special event to promote, a new blog post to share, or you may just want to keep things fresh.
+You may have a hashtag campaign to promote, a new blog post to share, or you may just want to keep things fresh.